China Sourcing Agents

 EMI Compliance for Multi-Port Designs

 USB 3.0 operates at 5GHz harmonics that overlap with WiFi 5GHz and Bluetooth bands.
-Hubs with poor shielding cause interference with the host laptop’s wireless adapters.
+Hubs with poor shielding cause interference with the host laptop’s wireless adapters — the same shielding discipline matters when sourcing a WiFi 6 access point.
 This is the most common FCC Part 15B failure mode for USB hubs.

 Ask the factory for a pre-compliance scan report (radiated emissions at 3 meters).
 Specific items to verify: